gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 ### History of Open-Source Contributions

+- Currently I have no projects to display for Open-Source Contributions, although I have performed modifications in college projects.

 #### History of Community Engagement:

-- Regularly answer technical questions and doubts of students from my college and help them in their adventure.
+- Regularly answer technical questions and doubts of students from my college and help them in their tasks.
 - Active participant in the [Gtech Mulearn](https://discord.gg/tech-community) where I help newcomers and share my knowledge.

 #### Highly Visible Technical Content: